thijsl/ottopsy/README.md

 - Try to re-install it.
 E-mail lowette@gmail.com if that doesn't help.

 What are the next feature improvements?
-- Show a useful message instead of an error if no product matches are found.
 - Rename patterns.json to products.json, and create a flatter structure instead of a nested structure.
 - Build /extension/page_action/ files through webpack.
 - Make the extension more generic and not specific to OTT.